 Every area of the world is prone to certain dangerous events.
-Hurricanes, tornadoes, wildfires, earthquakes, floods and winter storms are real threats for millions of people each year.
-Planning and preparing for the possibility of severe weather or a catastrophe is crucial for safety and survival.
+Hurricanes, tornadoes, wildfires, earthquakes, landslides, floods and winter storms are real threats for millions of people each year.
+Planning and preparing for the possibility of severe weather or a natural disaster is crucial for safety and survival.

 Make a list of important phone numbers for family, friends, local shelters and aid organizations, and your loved one’s other care team members to include in your emergency file.

-If your aging relative has Alzheimer’s or another form of dementia, know that even seniors who are cognitively impaired have an innate understanding that something is wrong.
+If your aging relative has Alzheimer’s or another form of dementia, know that even seniors who are cognitively impaired have an innate understanding that something is wrong in emergency situations.
 Explain what is happening in easy-to-understand terms, but don’t expect them to remember specific details.
-Validate their concerns but provide clear direction without being condescending or losing patience.
+Validate their concerns but try to keep them as calm as possible.
+Provide clear direction without being condescending or losing patience.